manjunathshishira-glitch/prompt-library/iteration-log.md

 Screenshots can be used as evidence where appropriate.
 Keep the test inputs consistent enough that the effect of the prompt change can be evaluated.

 ---

-## Final portfolio note

-Before submission, replace every `TO COMPLETE` entry with evidence from your own testing.
-The portfolio should show genuine iterative development rather than only a set of pre-written final prompts.